-This course will guide students in the process to:
+The course will enable students to:

-- Understand and appropriate concepts, terminology and theory related to the field of foreign language curriculum design. - Get familiar with current Colombian educational regulations that influence curriculum development. - Broaden understanding of the importance of the learning context and of the principles underlying language learning and curriculum design. - Reflect on the impact of curriculum design on students' achievements and program quality. - Establish correlations among the curricula used in local EFL classes and theories of language learning and curriculum design. - Consider different aspects of lesson design and how they might affect students' achievements in language learning. - Further develop the ability to design materials and activities for the classroom, integrating ICT in the educational process when appropriate. - Extend knowledge and understanding of the language required for our professional role and improve the ability to use English both generally and for classroom purposes.
+- Understand and appropriate concepts and terminology related to the field of foreign language curriculum design. - Get familiar with current Colombian educational regulations that influence curriculum development. - Broaden understanding of the context in which learners are learning EFL and of the principles underlying language learning and curriculum design.

+- Reflect on the impact of curriculum design on students' achievements and program quality. - Establish correlations among the curricula used in local EFL classes and current theories of language learning and curriculum design. - Consider different aspects of lesson design and how they might affect students' achievements in language learning. - Further develop the ability to design materials and activities for the classroom, integrating ICT in the educational process when appropriate. - Extend knowledge and understanding of the language required for our professional role and improve the ability to use English both generally and for classroom purposes.